More About Solar Panels...

 Private home owners are discovering the benefits to our environment and a way to live happily off the grid or are considering installing a grid-tied solar power system to offset their electric bill or due to a belief in reducing their carbon emissions.
 These are great reasons to "go solar"...

-For obvious reasons, the use of solar panels is Eco-friendly and considered one of the most "green" electricity resources.
-Because solar panels rely on a renewable energy source, there is no fear of depleting yet another natural resource.
+- Ecologically Friendly - For obvious reasons, the use of solar panels is Eco-friendly and considered one of the most "green" electricity resources.
+Because because they operate by interacting with a renewable energy source, sunlight, there is no fear of depleting yet another natural resource.

-solar panels have no moveable parts and are very simple to use.
+- Low Maintenance - Solar panels have no moveable parts and are very simple to use.
 After being set up properly, they do not need to be tinkered with and will continuing working for many years.
-In fact, many solar panel manufacturers have 25 year warranties on their panels.
+In fact, many manufacturers have 25 year warranties on their panels.

 How Much Does It Cost?

 Many people make the mistake of prematurely writing off solar panels as a primary or secondary source of electricity due the perceived high costs.
 True, they are fairly expensive for most people's budgets.
 However, there are tax rebates and other state, local, and utility company incentives for which you may qualify, significantly reducing the cost of an installed solar power system.